|

 this is the sexiest flower

-Probably inappropriate because he looked at me
+Probably inappropriate because he looked at me like I was crazy.

 I always thought Angelica gigas a biennial that spread